Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

 \section{Experimental results}

-The experiments were performed in Hanoi (Vietnam) at the 1.7 MV Tandem accelerator of HUS, with different proton beam energies between 0.4$\leq E_p\leq 1.3 MeV$.
+The experiments were performed in Hanoi (Vietnam) at the 1.7 MV Tandem accelerator of HUS, with different proton beam energies between 0.4$\leq E_p\leq 1.3$ MeV.
+The typical beam currents for these experiments were from 1 to 1.5 $\mu$A.

-Li$_2$F targets with thicknesses of $\approx$30 $\mu g/cm^2$ evaporated onto 10 $\mu$m thick Al foil, as well as $^{7}$Li$_2$O targets with thicknesses of $\approx$0.3 mg/cm$^2$ were used on 1 $\mu$m thick Ni foils in order to maximize the yield of the $e^+e^-$ pairs.
+LiF targets with thicknesses of $\approx$30 $\mu$g/cm$^2$ evaporated onto 10 $\mu$m thick Al foils, as well as Li$_2$O targets with thicknesses of $\approx$0.3 mg/cm$^2$, were used on 1 $\mu$m thick Ni foils in order to maximize the yield of the $e^+e^-$pairs.
+The LiF is a more stable target, and it is easy to evaporate.
+That was the reason we used it at low bombarding energy (E$_p$=441 keV, E$_x$=17.6 MeV) to calibrate the spectrometer.
+However, if we increase the beam energy from 441 keV (E$_x$= 17.6 MeV) to 1.04 MeV (E$_x$=18.15 MeV), the cross-section of the $^{19}$F(p,$\alpha$)$^{16}$O reaction increases very fast and the created e$^+$e$^-$pairs coming from the decay of the 6.05 MeV E$_0$ transition would overload our electronics and data acquisition, and observing e$^+$e$^-$pairs from the 18.15 MeV transition would not be feasible.

 $\gamma$ radiations were detected by a 3''x3'' NaI(Tl) detector monitoring also any potential target losses.
 The detector was placed at a distance of 25 cm from the target at an angle of 90 degrees to the beam direction.